United States Air Force Academy: The Cadet Wing

 The Cadet Wing is divided into four groups, of ten cadet squadrons each.
 Each cadet squadron consists of about 110 cadets, roughly evenly distributed among the four classes.
 Selected first-, second- and third-class cadets hold leadership, operational and support jobs at the squadron, group and wing levels.
 Cadets live, march and eat meals with members of their squadrons.
 Military training and intramural athletics are conducted by squadron as well.
 Each cadet squadron and cadet group is supervised by a specially selected active duty officer called an Air Officer Commanding (AOC).
-In the case of a cadet squadron, the AOC is normally an active duty Air Force or Space Force major.
-Occasionally, officers of equivalent rank from the Army, Navy, or Marines may be selected as an AOC for a squadron while on active duty at the Academy.
-For a cadet group, the AOC is normally an active-duty lieutenant colonel.
+In the case of a cadet squadron, the AOC is normally an active duty Air Force or Space Force major or lieutenant colonel.
+Occasionally, officers of equivalent rank from the Army, Navy, or Marines may be selected as an AOC for a squadron while on active duty at the academy.
+For a cadet group, the AOC is normally an active-duty colonel.
 These officers have command authority over the cadets, counsel cadets on leadership and military career issues, oversee military training and serve as role models for the future officers.
 In addition to an AOC, cadet squadrons and groups are also supervised by an active duty non-commissioned officer known as an Academy Military Trainer (AMT), who fulfills a similar job as the AOC.

 Base organization

-The Superintendent of the United States Air Force Academy is the commander and senior officer.
+The superintendent of the United States Air Force Academy is the commander and senior officer.
 The position of superintendent is normally held by an active-duty lieutenant general.
 The superintendent's role is roughly similar to that of the president of a civilian university.
-As such, the superintendent oversees all aspects of the Academy, including military training, academics, athletics, admissions and also functions as the installation commander of the Academy Reservation.
+As such, the superintendent oversees all aspects of the academy, including military training, academics, athletics, admissions and also functions as the installation commander of the Academy Reservation.
 The academy is a Direct Reporting Unit within the Air Force, so the superintendent reports directly to the Chief of Staff of the Air Force.

-Those reporting to the superintendent include the Dean of the Faculty and Commandant of Cadets, each of whom typically holds the rank of brigadier general, as well as the Director of Athletics, the Commander of the 10th Air Base Wing and the Commander of the Prep School, each of whom typically holds the rank of colonel.
+Those reporting to the superintendent include the vice superintendent, dean of the faculty, commandant of cadets, each of whom typically holds the rank of major general or brigadier general, as well as the director of athletics, the commander of the 10th Air Base Wing and the commander of the Prep School, each of whom typically holds the rank of colonel.
 The 10th Air Base Wing provides all base support functions that exist at other air force bases, including civil engineering, communications, medical support, personnel, administration, security and base services.
-The Preparatory School provides an academic, athletic and military program for qualified young men and women who may need certain additional preparation prior to acceptance to the Academy.
-All flying programs at the Academy are run by the 306th Flying Training Group, which reports to the Air Education and Training Command, ensuring uniformity of flight training with the rest of the Air Force.
+The Preparatory School provides an academic, athletic and military program for qualified young men and women who may need certain additional preparation prior to acceptance to the academy.
+All flying programs at the academy are run by the 306th Flying Training Group, which reports to the Air Education and Training Command, ensuring uniformity of flight training with the rest of the Air Force.